wp-plugins/optin-forms/readme.txt

 Tags: optin, form, forms, aweber, icontact, mailchimp, getresponse, mad mimi, interspire, email marketer, email marketing, email, e-mail, list, list building, opt-in, newsletter, autoresponder, popup, pop-up, mailing, mailing list, mail, webform, newsletter plugin, optin plugin, opt-in plugin, conversion, design
 Requires at least: 3.2
 Tested up to: 3.8.1
-Stable tag: 1.0
+Stable tag: 1.1

 Create beautiful optin forms with ease.
 Choose a form design, customize it, and add your form to your blog with a simple mouse-click.

 == Description ==

-**Create beautiful optin forms with ease!**
+**Create Beautiful Optin Forms With Ease!**

 Optin Forms allows you to create stunning optin forms for your blog or website, without the need to know any HTML or CSS.
 Simply select your email solution, pick a form design and customize its appearance.
-Add your form to your posts and pages with a simple mouse-click.
+Add your form to your posts and pages with a simple mouse-click, or use a shortcode to add it to specific posts and pages.

 Optin Forms works with the following email solutions: